-Using a stand mixer, blend the rice flour, tapioca flour, sugar, yeast, xanthum gum and salt on low speed to combine
+Using a stand mixer, blend the rice flour, tapioca flour, sugar, yeast, xanthan gum and salt on low speed to combine

 Add the water, olive oil, egg whites and vinegar to the dry ingredients.

-With the mixer on high, beat the mixture for 3 minutes.
+With the mixer on high (Kenwood speed 5), beat the mixture for 3 minutes.
 (The mixture will resemble whipped cream in appearance.)

-Using a wetted spoon, spoon the dough/batter into the lined French baguette pans that have been sprayed with canola oil.
+Using a wetted spoon, spoon the dough/batter into the lined French baguette pans.
 Smooth the top with a wet spatula.

 Preheat oven to 200˚C.

-Remove from the pans and allow to cool on a wire rack.
+Remove from the pans and allow to cool completely on a wire rack.

-- The mixture is quite sticky, and I find that the best way to get it into your baking pans is to use a plastic spatula.
-I have a jug of warm water on the side and dip the spatula into the water each time, this stops the dough from sticking to the spatula.
+- The mixture is quite sticky, and I find that the best way to get it into your baking pans is to use a wetted spoon or plastic plastic spatula.
+I have a jug of warm water on the side and dip the spoon into the water each time, this stops the dough from sticking to the spoon.
 The dough rises quite fast and will at least double in size.